The Shipping Law Review: United Arab Emirates

 - incapacity of the arbitration agreement;

-- the judgment debtor was not properly informed of the arbitrator's appointment;
+- the judgment debtor not being properly informed of the appointment of the arbitrator;

-- the award is addressing points not covered by the submissions;
+- the award addressing points not covered by the submissions;

-- the arbitral procedure was not in compliance with the arbitration agreement; or
+- the arbitral procedure not being in compliance with the arbitration agreement; or

-- the award is not yet binding, as it is subject to appeal.
+- the award not yet being binding, as it is subject to appeal.19

 Recognising and enforcing foreign judgments through the UAE courts

-The UAE courts will recognise and enforce foreign judgments, provided:
+The UAE courts will enforce foreign judgments, provided:

-- the UAE courts did not have jurisdiction over the dispute;
+- the UAE courts do not have exclusive jurisdiction over the dispute;

-- the judgment or order has been issued by a court having jurisdiction under the law of the country in which it was issued;
+- the judgment or order has been issued by a court in accordance with the law of the country in which it has been issued and duly certified;

 - the defendants were properly summoned and represented;

-This makes recognition and enforcement of foreign judgments difficult, as in accordance with Article 31 of the CPL, the UAE courts will have jurisdiction if the defendant is domiciled or has its business in the UAE or the contract was entered into and performed in the UAE or the loss or damage occurred in the UAE.
+This makes enforcement of foreign judgments difficult, as in accordance with Article 31 of the CPL, the UAE courts will have jurisdiction if the defendant is domiciled or has its business in the UAE, or the contract was entered into and performed in the UAE, or the loss or damage occurred in the UAE.

-The UAE is, however, a party to treaties for the reciprocal enforcement of judgments, such as the 1996 GCC Convention and the 1983 Riyadh Arab Agreement for Judicial Cooperation.
-The UAE has also entered into treaties with France, India, China and Tunisia for the enforcement of judgments issued in these jurisdictions.
+However, the UAE is a party to treaties for the reciprocal enforcement of judgments, such as the 1996 Gulf Cooperation Council Convention for the Execution of Judgments, Delegations and Judicial Notifications (the 1996 GCC Convention) and the 1983 Riyadh Arab Agreement for Judicial Cooperation.
+The UAE has also entered into treaties with France, India, China and Tunisia for the enforcement of judgments issued in those jurisdictions.